Crypto Capital Markets Update: STOs

 Regulator-compliant Security Token Offerings (STOs) first appeared after the “death” of Initial Coin Offerings (ICOs) in late 2018 to restore confidence in crypto.
 And accelerate the pace of transformational change in the world of finance.

-In our blog article published in early 2019, we stated that security tokens are the next step in the evolution of crypto.
-Shortly after that, we wrote the article ‘Tokenisation: crypto is preparing for prime-time finance‘ for the digital edition of the CISI Review.
-What has happened since?
+In 2019, I wrote the article ‘Tokenisation: crypto is preparing for prime-time finance‘ for the digital edition of the CISI Review.
+What has happened to STOs since then?

 This article is an overdue STOs update.